Roger Hiorns: Seizure

 In 2008 he created a sculpture and installation in South London where he materially claimed an entire ex-council flat, growing within it an industrialised scale of copper sulphate crystals.
 Seventy-five thousand litres of solution were pumped into the waterproofed council flat to create a crystalline growth on the walls, floor, ceiling and bath of this abandoned dwelling.
 Described as a 'Cult hit' and 'destined to be remembered as one of the truly worthwhile and significant moments of modern British art' by The Guardian, the project was called Seizure and was produced by Artangel.
 In 2009 Seizure and the artist's solo exhibition at Corvi-Mora were nominated for The Turner Prize.
 The work was a source of inspiration for the Icelandic recording artist Björk, on the song "Crystalline".

+The flats were set to be demolished in 2011, and the Arts Council Collection acquired Seizure.
+It was removed from the building and transported to Yorkshire Sculpture Park.

 vCJD exhibition

 In 2015 Hiorns created a work for the Hayward gallery London.
 The work proposes an intensely researched timeline on the subject of the animal disease BSE and the human disease vCJD.
 The work was an intensive reflection on the 'systemic violence' within society and the appropriate aesthetic response to authority that a living person may now evoke.
 The work proposes a timeline originating from a central origin, that of the UK in the mid 1970s, and the subsequent spread to other global territories.
 This spread can be mapped and the timeline can continue to be exhibited in other infected territories in the future.